 Gas rates are below the national average and competitive when compared to other utilities across the state.
 This is due largely to the fact that gas supply is more accessible and can be secured more economically in this area of the country than in many other areas.
 Using the appropriate and most advantageous rate schedule, CPS Energy staff will gladly calculate an estimated annual bill based upon specific consumption and demand figures.

 Electric and Natural Gas Systems

-Ranked as one of the best-managed and most economical utilities in the nation, CPS Energy is positioned to handle present needs as well the vibrant future growth expected in the San Antonio area.
+Ranked as one of the best-managed and most economical utilities in the nation, CPS Energy is positioned to handle present needs as well as the vibrant future growth expected in the San Antonio area.

 Sound financial management enables the utility to enjoy AA+, Aa1, and AA ratings from Fitch Ratings, Moody’s Investors Service, Inc., and Standard and Poor’s Rating Services, respectively.

 The gas system is one of the best, most reliable systems in the country, offering an ample gas supply.
 CPS Energy has sufficient capacity to provide economical natural gas to new industrial development and growth in the San Antonio area.
 The CPS Energy electric and gas systems continue to meet present and future energy requirements and will continue to provide reliable gas and electric service for its customers.
-CPS Energy also continues to prepare for the future.

 The North American Electric Reliability Council (NERC) is urging utilities to have both primary and secondary control centers.
 CPS Energy’s Energy Management Center (EMC) utilizes one of the most advanced computer controlled, redundant online utility control systems available, ensuring system reliability by being able to control field switches past the substation.